 In recent years, there has been a surge in the number of health apps being developed and there is no indication that this will slow down anytime soon.
-In the second quarter of 2019, the number of available iOS health apps reached 47,878, almost a six percent increase over the previous quarter.
-This number only represents the App Store.
 Moreover, with the spread of HIPAA compliant home speaker devices like Alexa, it has become extremely important to understand when apps are subjected to HIPAA compliance.

 In a recent presentation to the Senate Cybersecurity Caucus, Jennifer Bordenick, CEO of eHealth Initiative & Foundation stated that there are many myths and misinterpretations of HIPAA.
 Bordenick states that one of the biggest and most problematic is the common belief that "HIPAA protects all of your healthcare data."
 In fact, HIPAA compliance is circumstance specific and differs from case to case.
 Accordingly, there are some well-established rules that help developers & providers determine whether an app must comply with HIPAA or not: